Current Pending Legislation

 A one-page description of the legislation with endorsing organizations and this supporting report provide additional information explaining the need for this legislation.

 The legislation is endorsed by CAP and other organizations working on behalf of unparented children including: American Academy of Adoption Attorneys (Debra E. Guston, President); America World Adoption (Brian Luwis, CEO); Center for Adoption Policy (Diane Kunz and Ann Reese, Co-Founders & Executive Directors); Love Grows Kids (Pete Leppanen, Kelly Dempsey and Chad Turner, Co- Directors); National Council For Adoption (Chuck Johnson, President & CEO); Nourished Hearts (Kim de Blecourt, President); Paulo Barrozo, Associate Professor of Law, Boston College Law School; Saddleback Church Orphan Care Initiative (Elizabeth Styffe, Director); University of Pennsylvania Field Center for Children’s Research, Policy and Practice (Cassie Statuto Bevan, Child Welfare Fellow).

-The following are Op-Eds by CAP and others expressing support for this legislation and its predecessor:
+The following are Op-Eds and other articles by CAP and others expressing support for this legislation and its predecessor: